Jesse Jefferson: Toronto Blue Jays

 After that performance, Jefferson lost his next five decisions.
 He made his final appearance for Toronto on September 1, facing five batters and retiring just one while giving up three earned runs, allowing an inherited runner to score and committing an error.
-He was placed on waivers with a 4–13 record and 5.47 ERA.
+He was placed on waivers with a 4–13 record and a 5.47 ERA.

 He was selected off waivers by the Pittsburgh Pirates on September 11, and made just one appearance for the club, beating the Chicago Cubs.

 Following the season, he signed as a free agent with the California Angels.
 He started the 1981 season in the Angels' starting rotation, but after going 0–4 with a 4.68 ERA in his first five starts, was moved into the bullpen.
 He pitched far better in relief, going 2–0 with a 1.04 ERA in 21 appearances.
-He spent Spring training 1982 with the Orioles, but did not make the club.
+He spent spring training 1982 with the Orioles, but did not make the club.